shichenz1999/oss-taapp/DESIGN.md

 ### Interface Compliance
 - `ServiceMailClient` inherits the `mail_client_api.Client` ABC, so Python enforces the presence of all abstract methods at import time.
 - Unit tests validate every method (`get_messages`, `get_message`, `mark_as_read`, `delete_message`) returns objects or booleans consistent with the contract.
-- `ServiceMessage` implements the `mail_client_api.Message` properties and includes tests covering varied payload shapes to guarantee contract fidelity.
+- `ServiceMessage` implements the `mail_client_api.Message` interface; adapter tests confirm it exposes the expected fields from the generated `MessageDetail` with no extra JSON handling.
 - The E2E suite confirms that `mail_client_api.get_client()` returns an object behaving exactly like the local Gmail implementation while talking to the remote service.